GiorgosSevastakis/Academic-Coursework/High_performance_parallel_computing/Assignment_5/README.md

 # High Performance Parallel Computing – Assignment 5

 This assignment contains the submission for **Assignment 5** from the *High Performance Parallel Computing* course (March 2024).
 The task involved parallelizing a **shallow water simulation** using OpenACC starting from a provided sequential implementation, and analyzing the performance through profiling and scaling experiments.
+The code was run using SLURM, but the Makefile was modified so that it can be run locally (the profiling and the strong scaling).

 ---